Note: This blog originally ran in December 2012. I've updated the cover and a few links to celebrate Tara's "New Beginnings."

 Yep, hatred is a good word.
 I have only been skiing once.
 It was plenty.
 Like JJ, I pictured myself shushing along the frozen pathways enjoying the beautiful scenery and the crisp air.
 Oh so wrong.
 I spent more time in a heap on the snow with skis tangled like pickup sticks.
 I could not stay upright for more than a few minutes before I would fly once again into a giant pile of Tara.
 Painful and humiliating.
 Not surprising, however.
 While I am moderately athletic -- hiking, walking, Pilates, Yoga -- I have always been terrible with anything attached to my feet more challenging than a pair of Jimmy Choos.
 Even as a kid, roller skating and I were only on passable terms and I never learned to ice skate.
 Give me a bike and I could go anywhere.
 On skates, I barely made it down the sidewalk.
 And skis were even more miserable.

-Excerpt: SNOW BALLS by Tara Lain; MM Romance -- The Cop and the Creampuff
+Excerpt: SNOW BALLS by Tara Lain; A-Pretending-to-Be-Macho MM Romance

 Big, handsome and hunky, JJ LaRousse looks like an alpha male but acts like an interior decorator.
 And he’s trying to be happy about it -- until a robbery at the famous Laguna Winter Fantasy brings JJ face-to-face with tough cop, Ryan Star.
 JJ hears Ryan likes guys who are manly men, so he drops his voice an octave, colors over his pink hair, and tries to pass as a football fan.
 Ryan Star may be tough but he hides in the closet at work since he learned in New York that being a gay cop can cost you your life.
 His attraction to that big, handsome kid threatens his anonymity, but he can’t seem to resist.
 JJ is just his type.
 But then JJ goes skiing and comes face to face with his greatest nemesis-- and all the secrets come out of the closet.
 Can Ryan love JJ for who he really is?
 More important, can JJ?